sloanahrens/devops-toolkit/tutorials/1-1-microservices-django.md

 There are also plenty of DevOps dependencies we will need along the way, but the development environment will take care of most of them.

 ### Set up the development environment

-The first thing you will need to do is set up your local development environment as described [here](https://github.com/sloanahrens/devops-toolkit/blob/master/tutorials/1-0-local-development-environment.md).
+The first thing you will need to do is set up your local development environment as described [here](https://github.com/sloanahrens/devops-toolkit/blob/master/tutorials/0-local-dev-env-devops.md).

 If you are not familiar with [Docker](https://www.docker.com/) yet, do not fear.
 We are going to be using it enough that I think you will begin to get a feel for what it really is.

-### Use a new source directory

 Once you have Docker installed and the development environment working, start it with: